 “Call me Ishmael.”
 It’s the opening line of a novel about the whaling industry, about revenge, and about redemption.
-If you’re interested in the 19th Century American whaling industry, love classic American literature, or believe you were tortured in your … Continue reading

 I’m no scientist, but I do know whales are mammals.
 However, it’s not uncommon to find them called “fish” in 19th Century writings.
 What’s going on?
-Today’s blog post explores some of the origins of 19th Century names for whales, … Continue reading

 It’s time to talk about the actual whale ships.
 But don’t confuse them with the whaleboats – there is a difference.
 Whaleboats were the smaller vessels used in the actual hunt; they were about 28-30 feet in length and not designed for a long voyage and equipped with oars, steering oar, and long lengths of rope which would be connected to the harpoon.

 Recently, a friend told me how much she was enjoying this series on 19th Century American Whaling, and she followed the compliment with this observation, “But what a hard and horrible way to make a living.”
 That’s true.
 Whaling – even with its economic potential – had hard work.
 It was gross, messy, and back-breaking.

 In some of the previous posts, we’ve discussed some of the ranks and demographics of whaling.
 Today, we’ll try to explore this a little more in-depth.
 Who was who on a whaling ship?
 Why did men work in the industry?
 (Were captains really as infamous as Captain Ahab from Moby Dick?)
 Continue reading

 It’s conference week at Gazette665, but we wanted to keep to the schedule and tradition by sharing something about 19th Century Maritime and whaling this Wednesday.
 You’ll have to forgive the late hour of posting – it’s been a busy day.